arisromil/arisromil/README.md

 ---

-- 🔭 I’m currently working on Digital transformation tech for Engineering firms
+- 🔭 I’m currently working on digital transformation tech for engineering firms
+- ⚡ Fun fact: Lived in 3 countries and 4 cities

 ---